zack-bitcoin/slasher/README.md

 hash-slinging-slasher does not suffer the nothing-at-stake problem, because it borrows the punitive measures from slasher.

 This might be the first consensus securing algorithm that requires zero pow.
+There is no longer a set blocktime.
+Instead, new blocks are created as soon as there are enough transactions to make it profitable.

 1) http://blog.ethereum.org/2014/01/15/slasher-a-punitive-proof-of-stake-algorithm/